ayush-5158/e-register/README.md

 #-> Steps:
-1.Clone the repository:
+1. Clone the repository:

 git clone https://github.com/ayush-5158/e-register.git
 cd e-register

-2.Set up a virtual environment (optional but recommended):
+2. Set up a virtual environment (optional but recommended):

 python -m venv venv
 On macOS/Linux: source venv/bin/activate
 On Windows: venv\Scripts\activate

-3.Install dependencies:
+3. Install dependencies:
 pip install -r requirements.txt

-4.Set up MongoDB:
+4. Set up MongoDB:

 Create a free MongoDB cluster at MongoDB Atlas.

 Get your connection string and replace the MONGO_URI in your FastAPI configuration file.

-5.Run the application:
+5. Run the application:

-uvicorn index:app --reload
+uvicorn index: app --reload
 The app will be live on http://localhost:8000.

 ------------------------------------------------------------------------------------------------------------------